What happens when you speak up about the learning environment?

-Who receives your complaint?
+Who receives your report?

 - Your report is sent directly to the Speak Up Office at your faculty.

-How is the complaint handled?
+How is positive feedback handled?

 - Within three weeks, you will receive information from the person handling your complaint regarding the status of the case including any upcoming actions if the case is ongoing.

-- The Speak Up Office will decide where the case will be handled (i.e., at the institute/program or faculty level).
+- The Speak Up Office will decide where the case will be handled (i.e., at the institute, program or faculty level).

 - All sensitive documents associated with the case will be held in confidentiality.
 This entails that your name will not be known by people other than those who are needed to follow up your case.